 If you have a full-time job, you would not be able to manage it at all.

-On the other hand, you could easily have made $25,820 without having to put in any time if you had just invested in S&P 500.
+On the other hand, you could easily have made $25,820 without having to put in any time if you had just invested in the S&P 500.

 On top of that, if you are relying on swing trading for a full-time income, you would need to make at least 30% to 40% a month CONSISTENTLY on a capital of $100,000.